 Whole life insurance distinguishes itself from term life insurance through its permanency and cash value.
 The cash value is a fund that accumulates from a portion of each of your monthly payments towards the premium.
 These funds are set aside and grow, often tax-deferred, over time as a financial cushion for the policyholder.

-When looking at the cash value of a potential life insurance policy, you’ll want to analyze the following:
+When looking at the cash value of a potential whole life insurance policy, you’ll want to analyze the following:

 The primary purpose of life insurance is to ensure that your beneficiaries are financially secure upon your passing.
 The death benefit is the amount paid out to your beneficiaries by the insurance policy when that occurs.